jax79sg/kubejob/multi-train/README.md

 ### On your own computer
 0. Prepare your datasets
 1. Prepare your training codes
+2. _**Introducing bashful**
-2. Prepare Dockerfile file
+3. Prepare Dockerfile file
-3. Build a docker image
+4. Build a docker image
-4. Export/Save the docker image as a file
+5. Export/Save the docker image as a file_
-5. Transfer to Kubernetes client
+6. Transfer to Kubernetes client

 ### On the Kubernetes client
 0. Load datasets onto S3